A WW II story? Or a love story?

 Her eyes and nose smarting, she moved to the dresser, her body stiff and rebellious.
-In the mirror her wrinkled, ashen face peered at her.
+In the mirror her wrinkled, ashen face peered back at her.
 Her electric blueness twinkled through her tears.
-Tongues may have wagged behind her back about her youngish, beautiful eyes being incongruous for her age.
-They might have done the same about her hair, which both she and James had never wanted cut short.
+Tongues may have wagged behind her back about her youngish, beautiful eyes being incongruous for her age, and they might have done the same about her hair, which both she and James had never wanted cut short.

 But she didn’t live for other people, only for herself and James, other people’s ideas be damned.

-On the dresser lay the clipping from today’s Trinity Journal that Sarah had given her.
-Fingers trembling, she picked it and read it once more.
+On the dresser, between a picture of her children at young ages and one of her and James — she in his lap and arms around his neck — lay the clipping from today’s Trinity Journal that Sarah had given her.
+Fingers trembling, she picked it up and read it once more.
 Her whole body shook.

 She opened the dresser’s top left drawer and took out the envelope containing her two letters, the one she’d written three days earlier before everyone arrived, and the other she’d written 74 years ago.

 She removed the yellowed old letter.
 It was as brittle and ravaged by time as she’d become.
 She closed the envelope and propped it against the mirror.